 Feeding time at Camp Leakey Orangutan Rehabilitation Centre in Tanjung Puting National Park

-Borneo has two Malaysian states in the north, Sarawak and Sabah, divided by Brunei which sits between them.
-The majority of the island is Kalimantan, which is part of Indonesia.
+Borneo has the Malaysian states of Sarawak and Sabah in the north, but the majority of the island is Kalimantan, part of Indonesia.

 Orangutans at the Sepilok Orangutan Sanctuary in Sabah

 Sepilok is based just outside Sandakan, your most likely entry point into Sabah by air.
 It provides a good introduction to the orangutans before you head to the jungle.
 Here you’re almost guaranteed to see rescued youngsters and adults at close quarters.